 Certification and Licensure Information

 Certification or licensure requirements for assisted living administrators vary by state.
 Most have minimum education requirements, in addition to requiring completion of a state-sponsored training program.
-A number of states also use the Nursing Home Administration's Residential Care/Assisted Living Examination as a required or voluntary measure of competence.
+Several states also use the Nursing Home Administration's Residential Care/Assisted Living Examination as a required or voluntary measure of competence.
 Independent organizations and businesses, such as the Center for Health Services Education and Research, also offer voluntary certification for those in the profession.